DonyorM/weresync/docs/source/weresync.rst

      - -r RSYNC_ARGS
      - The arguments to be passed to the rsync instance used to copy files.
      - -aAXxvH --delete
+   * - --lvm
+     - -l
+     - If passed, both the target and the source drive will be treated as logical volume groups.
+     - Both the target and source are treated as block devices
+   * - --bootloader BOOTLOADER
+     - -L BOOTLOADER
+     - The plugin to use to install the bootloader.
+Such plugins can be found at the bottom of the help message.
+     - The "uuid_copy" plugin.
    * - --verbose
      - -v
      - Makes WereSync increase output and include more minor details.